flojoy-ai/docs/docs/instruments-database/RF Signal Generators/Keysight-33250A/Keysight-33250A.md

 ---
-title: Connecting to Keysight 33250A by Keysight in Python
+title: Connecting to Keysight (Agilent) 33250A by Keysight (Agilent) in Python
-sidebar_label: Keysight 33250A
+sidebar_label: Keysight (Agilent) 33250A
 description: The 33250A 80 MHz Function/Arbitrary Waveform Generator uses direct digital-synthesis techniques to create a stable, accurate output on all waveforms, down to 1 µHz frequency resolution.
 The benefits are apparent in every signal you produce, from the sine wave frequency accuracy to the fast rise/fall times of square waves, to the ramp linearity.
 keywords: [rf signal generators, Keysight, QCodes]
 slug: /instruments-database/rf-signal-generators/keysight/keysight-33250a